Packetouille/Packetouille/README.md

 Web Developer, Software Engineer, and Machine Learning Researcher
 -----------------------------------------------------------------------

-I recently graduated with a degree in Computer Science from Towson University in May 2024 and will be returning for my Masters in Computer Science with a track in Data Science in the Fall 2024.
+I recently graduated with a degree in Computer Science from Towson University in May 2024 and will be returning for my Masters in Computer Science with a concentration in Data Science in the Fall 2024.
 I have a strong foundation in web development, software engineering, and machine learning.
 I am committed to continuous learning and hands-on experimentation.

 * ✉️  You can contact me at [andres@surgepointsoftware.com](mailto:andres@surgepointsoftware.com)